martinjunior/emo-gen/README.md

 Options:

 - path (`Object`): an object containing a `src` and/or `dest` property
-    - src (`String`): the location the style-guide source code is to be placed
+    - src (`String`): the location where the style-guide source code is to be placed
-    - dest (`String`): the location the style-guide will build to
+    - dest (`String`): the location where the style-guide will build to
 - delimiters (`Array`): delimiters, within which, component documentation is expected to be written

 Default options: